FAQs

 No. Hollywood CPR is the only IATSE-recognized training program of its kind.

-Our program was designed specifically for students without traditional film degrees, and we do not accept transfer credits from other colleges or film programs unless they are from one of our official college partners: West Los Angeles College (WLAC) or Los Angeles Trade-Technical College (LATTC).
+Our program was designed specifically for students without traditional film degrees, and we do not accept transfer credits from other colleges or film programs unless they are with one of our contracted LACCD college partners.

 -

-While anyone is welcome to enroll and participate in our training, please note that a valid U.S. Social Security Number (SSN) is required to qualify for the job placements with our studio partners and to get placed on the union roster.
+While anyone is welcome to enroll and participate in our training, please note that a valid U.S. Social Security Number (SSN) is required to qualify for the job placements with our studio partners, and ultimately to get placed on the union roster, if that’s your goal.

 These placements are a key part of what helps our students transition into long-term union careers in the industry.
 That said, it's ultimately up to you to decide if participating in the training without access to job or union placements would still be worthwhile for your goals.